 Lung cancer is the leading cause of cancer death for both men and women in the United States.
 Low-dose computerized tomography (CT) is a new screening† test that can improve lung cancer survival rates by finding signs of the disease at an earlier stage.
 Finding cancer early makes it easier to cure.
 Doctors use a low-dose CT scan of the lungs to look for signs of lung cancer.

 Older adults who have smoked for a long time should get this test.
 Read our Q&A about the low-dose CT scan to decide if you should be tested.

 Want personalized recommendations to help you take charge of your health?
 Use the U.S. Department of Health and Human Services’ myhealthfinder tool below.
-Enter your information and click on the “get started” button to find out what preventive services you should consider this year.
+Enter your information and click on the “get started” button to find out which preventive services you should consider this year.